Species Spotlight: Red legged Partridge

 Despite its introduced status, the conservation of the Red-legged Partridge in Britain is important because the natural range of the species is restricted almost entirely to three of the European countries, France, Spain and Portugal, where numbers are declining.

-In the wild: In the wild, the hen bird commonly lays two clutches in which she will incubate one herself and allow the other for the cock.
+In the wild, the hen bird commonly lays two clutches in which she will incubate one herself and allow the other for the cock.
 Therefore, this will allow for the potential to produce two broods simultaneously.

 The Red-legged Partridge is very attractive for sporting estates to rear and release due to the red-legged Partridges ability to lay more in captivity.
 Since starting in 1963, this practice increased very quickly as it was seen as a means of maintaining a partridge shoot despite the decline of the Grey.